 General symptoms of varicose veins can include swelling in the legs and ankles, fatigue, low energy levels, and outright pain.
-But, other than overt pain and loss of mobility, one of the most annoying side effects of varicose veins that “first timers” tell us that finally drove them to seek medical help for their swollen veins is how much they ITCH.
+But, other than overt pain and loss of mobility, one of the most annoying side effects of varicose veins that “first timers” tell us that finally drove them to seek medical help for their itchy veins.

 What Causes Varicose Veins to Itch?